google/comprehensive-rust/src/error-handling/try-conversions.md

 ```

 The `From::from` call here means we attempt to convert the error type to the
 type returned by the function.
-# Converting Error Types
+This makes it easy to encapsulate errors into
+higher-level errors.

+## Example

 ```rust,editable
 use std::error::Error;